Kingjayyyo/Store/README.md

 # Store

-Implemented a system called "Terp Store" by allowing users to inquire about store items and to submit orders and by implementing .shtml, css, and .php
+Implemented a system called "Terp Store" by allowing users to inquire about store items and to submit orders by implementing .shtml, css, and .php